akhilr1/jar3d_mod/jar3d_requirements_prompt.md

   👍🏼: [inferred user preferences as an array]
   📚:
     <prev_work>
-    Last iteration of agent's work, verbatim
+    Last prompt displayed
     </prev_work>
-  🗣️: [User feedback on the last iteration of agent's work]
+  🗣️: [User feedback on the last prompt]
 ```

 # INSTRUCTIONS